 Target companies typically range from $5 million to $50 million in enterprise value, requiring $2 million to $10 million in equity capital alongside debt financing.
 Traditional search funds raise $400,000 to $500,000 to cover the search period.
 Self-funded searchers use their own capital and take on personal guarantees in exchange for larger ownership stakes.

 But the search process demands patience.
 Stanford's data shows a median search time of 23 months.
-That's years of sourcing and diligence before finding the right target.
+That's nearly two years of sourcing and diligence before finding the right target.
 Not everyone has the temperament for it.

 4. Starting Again

 Jyoti Bansal sold AppDynamics to Cisco for $3.7 billion in January 2017, the day before the company was supposed to go public.
 He took six months off, travelled, and worked through his bucket list.
+It didn't take.

 "In six months, my bucket list was done," he told CNBC.
 "What I realised is that building companies is what I enjoy."